Steerable Transformers for Volumetric Data: Background

-Steerable Networks are engineered to exhibit equivariance to the special Euclidean group \(\SE(d)\) in \(d\) dimensions.
-Consider an \(d\)-dimensional image with a single input channel, represented by the function \(\fin:\mathbb{R}^d \to \mathbb{R}\), which has compact support.
-These networks employ steerable convolution layers, which can be expressed as convolutions on the group \(\SE(d)\) \citep{weiler20183d, weiler2019general}:
+Steerable neural networks are designed to exhibit equivariance to the action of the Special Euclidean group \(\SE(d)\) in \(d\) dimensions (see Appendix \ref{sec: background groups} for definition).
+Steerable convolutions represent the most general class of linear maps that are equivariant with respect to the action of \(\SE(d)\) \citep{kondor18a}.
+Although practical neural networks work with finite resolution rasterized images, we adopt a continuous formulation for the network’s inputs and filters to simplify the mathematical exposition and provide a clear overview of steerable convolutions.
+In this setting, a \(d\) dimensional image with a single input channel is represented as a compactly supported function $\fin: \mathbb{R}^d \to \mathbb{R}$, and analogously, a filter is also represented as a compactly supported function \(w:\RR^d\to \RR\).
+The output of a steerable convolution layer is a function \(\fout : \SE(d)\to \RR\) that can be expressed as

-Here \(\mu\) denotes the Haar measure on \(\SO(d)\).
+Here, \(\x\in \RR^d\), \(R\in \SO(d)\) and \(\mu\) denotes the Haar measure on \(\SO(d)\) (see Appendix \ref{sec: background fourier transform} for definition).
+The presence of two distinct formulas is due to the fact that the input to the first layer is a vector field on \(\mathbb{R}^d\), whereas the input to subsequent layers is a vector field on \(\SE(d)\).
 Equation \eqref{eq: steerable convolution 1} represents the formula for the first layer, while \eqref{eq: steerable convolution 2} represents subsequent layers.
-The presence of two distinct formulas is due to the fact that the input to the first layer is a vector field on \(\mathbb{R}^d\), whereas the input to subsequent layers is a vector field on \(\SE(d)\).
-These linear mappings possess a key property: whenever the input map \(\fin\) undergoes a transformation by an element in \(\SE(d)\), the resulting output \(\fout\) also undergoes the same transformation.
-This property means that if under the action of the group $\fin$ changes to
+These layers are equivariant under the action of the group $\SE(d)$.
+Specifically, if the input function $\fin$ is transformed by an element $(\t, R) \in \SE(d)$ according to